Toooorch/X99-Deluxe-II/README.md

 use iMessageDebug for extract ROM and MLB(Board Serial Number) from "real" Mac machine then insert your numbers to config.plist

-** never install OS with those numbers ** otherwise Apple will block them and you will have to call Apple support (and that is horrible thing trust me).
+**never install OS with those numbers** otherwise Apple will block them and you will have to call Apple support (and that is horrible thing trust me).

-# X99DeluxeII